modelica/AsianModelicaConference2020/README.md

+# Important Update: Conference postponed

+In light of the extensive spread of the COVID-19 virus and the rapidly changing and uncertain situation, conference board decided to **postpone** the Asian Modelica Conference to Fall 2020 or later.
+To mitigate the impact and avoid the confusion, following measurement will be taken from 22, March, 2020.
+*  Notify the sponsors of the postpone
+*  Notify authors of the review result
+*  Update the conference page
+*  Suspend the registration at Eventbrite

+We appreciate the effort invested by the program committee, authors, organizer, sponsors, and all relevant people up to now.
+The new date of the conference will be provided with at least 2 months notice time.

+We apologize for the inconvenience to your travel plan.
+Thank you for your understanding.
+We hope that you and your families remain safe and healthy until we see you later this year in Tokyo.

+#

 The Asian Modelica Conference 2020 will be held at [Nihonbashi Takashimaya Mitsui Building](https://www.nihonbashi-takashimaya-mitsui.jp/en/about/), Tokyo, Japan from May 13–14, 2020.
 It is organized by [Modelon K.K.](https://www.modelon.com/) in cooperation with Modelica Users Group Japan and [Modelica Association](https://www.modelica.org/).

 # About the Conference